 At this time we are not able to have our our special dinner and get together.
 But, we want to thank the veterans and families of all Americans who have given so much.
 We want to send a special shout out to all the veterans who have stayed at the Carroll Villa Hotel and dined at the Mad Batter Restaurant.
 It has truly been an honor to meet and talk with you all over the years.
 We will miss the camaraderie of all the veterans who have come each year.

 We also want to send a special shout out to Johnnie Walker and his wife Kate.
 Through CVAC (Citizens Veterans Advisory Council) and other organizations they have worked to improve the lives of veterans.
 Their efforts help them get through their lives in the most meaning full way possible.
-Johnnie and Kate do so much to make sure they are not forgotten and are honored for their service.
+Johnnie and Kate do so much to make sure that people continue to remember and honor them for their service.

 Lastly, we want to mention a few special people who have brought cherished stories, laughter, and tears to us over the years.
 Our thoughts are with Gus Epple, Elmer Umbenhauer, Dave Goodwin, Herb Stern, Father Miles Barrett, Bo Weissman, Larry Hogan, Stan Crowley, Vince Pale